pgroonga/pgroonga.github.io/reference/functions/pgroonga-highlight-html.md

 `index_name` can be `NULL`.

-If you aren't using `NormalizerAuto` normalizer such as `NormalizerNFKC100`, it's better that you use `index_name`. `pgroonga_highlight_html` uses `NormalizerAuto` normalizer by default.
+If you aren't using `NormalizerAuto` normalizer such as `NormalizerNFKC100`, it's better that you use `index_name`.
+This function uses `NormalizerAuto` normalizer by default.
 It may cause unexpected result.

 If you specify `index_name`, the specified PGroonga index must have `TokenNgram` tokenizer with `"report_source_location"` option.